mir-group/nequip/docs/guide/accelerations/gpu_kernel_modifiers.md

 # GPU Kernel Modifiers

 NequIP GNN models support several GPU kernel modifiers that can significantly speed up both training and inference by replacing standard operations with optimized implementations.
+The resulting train-time and inference-time speed-ups (and reduction in GPU memory demand) are benchmarked in the [NequIP foundation potentials paper](https://doi.org/10.48550/arXiv.2607.28461).

 ## Available GPU Kernel Modifiers